Frequently Asked Questions regarding transcripts and the college application process:

 To meet with the Career Coach, make an appointment with Mrs. Garber

 Q. What is a transcript?

-A. A transcript is a document that includes student name, address, parent name(s), date of birth, grade, gender, school name, address, phone and fax numbers, diploma type, graduation or leave date, all final grades for high school credits earned and/or attempted, class rank and grade point average (GPA).
+A. A transcript is a student’s academic record.
+It includes the student name, address, date of birth, grade, gender, parent name(s), school name, address, phone and fax numbers, diploma type, graduation or leave date, all final grades for high school credits earned and/or attempted, class rank and grade point average (GPA).

 Q. Is there a fee for transcripts?

-Q. Is there anything else sent with the transcript?
+Q. Is other information sent to colleges with my transcript?

-A. Additional items that may be sent with the transcript are: a copy of the school profile, SAT, ACT, and AP scores upon request, and/or Letters of Recommendations upon request.
+A. Additional items that may be sent with your transcript include a copy of the school profile, counselor evaluations, requested letters of recommendation, and other information upon request.

 Q. What are the Counselor Forms or Secondary School Report Forms that some colleges require?

 A. Some colleges do require these forms which are a counselor’s recommendation and/or evaluation to be included with the transcript.
-All forms are now sent electronically from MajorClarity.
-Students do not need to print off any forms for their Counselor.
+All forms are now sent electronically through MajorClarity.

 Q. Is my GPA re-calculated to include senior grades?